Sarayköy

-Sarayköy is a town and district of Denizli Province in Turkey, 20 km west of the city of Denizli, on a plain between mountains and watered by Büyük Menderes River.
-The area is around 470 km², and the population (2010) is 29,854 of which 18,510 live in the town of Sarayköy, and the rest in surrounding villages.
+Sarayköy is a municipality and district of Denizli Province, Turkey.
+Its area is 379 km2, and its population is 30,834 (2022).
+It is 20 km west of the city of Denizli, on a plain between mountains and watered by Büyük Menderes River.

 Sarayköy is at a high altitude inland from the Mediterranean and thus has hot dry summers and very cold winters.
 The mountain sides are mostly bare but there are ongoing forestry projects.

 History

 The town was previously a village named Sarıbey after the Turkmen lord that settled his tribe here in the 14th century.

 Sarayköy was an important point of resistance to the Greek Army in the Turkish War of Independence.
 Volunteers assembled here were able to defend the bridge across the River Menderes and thus prevent the Greeks from occupying the city of Denizli.
 There is a statue in the town of a fighter in local efe costume to commemorate this struggle.